-A defining characteristic of this breed is his standard white coat.
+A defining characteristic of this breed is his long white coat.
 Although, sometimes a bit of cream or apricot color can gather around the Bichon’s ears, nose, and paws.

 However, this “off-white” fur should only cover about 10% of his body.

 While many Bichon Frise dogs have dense, curly hair comparable to the poodle, others may have straighter hair.